vsennikov/123123_industrial/README.md

 ```

 `--task3_labeled` is **required** for anomaly detection — it tunes the threshold
 on our own labeled data, never on the eval set.
+Without it the script stops on
+purpose, rather than guessing a threshold from the eval distribution.

-Score with the organizers' script:
+Score with the organizers' script (needs their ground-truth files):

 ```bash
 python3 eval_metrics.py --task next-step  --ground-truth <gt> --predictions submission/nextstep.csv